unixpickle/SnapchatHax/README.md

 # Note

-This project is no longer under development.
-Snapchat continually changes their protocol and API secret so that people like me can't mess with them, and I have no intention of keeping up with them.
+While I am no longer actively developing this project, others have stepped in to fix it along the way.
+I have heard that it works as of January 6, 2015.

 # Purpose